 Imagine waking up and finding $25.
 It has a little note, “Thanks for the hard work, love Google!”
 That’s a nice feeling right?
 Imagine the next day, finding $40 from Google.
-Imagine the following day, finding $75 from the big G. Wow, look at all this money!
+Imagine the following day, finding another $75.
+Wow, look at all this money!
 It keeps coming and coming.
 Now imagine this.
 A month later, Google comes in the middle of the night, punches you in the head, yells an insult at you and then takes back the money.
 That’s what my experience was like, being an Android developer.

 I grew up on 80′s cartoons, like GI Joe, Transformers and Thundercats.
 It gave me a tremendous sense of honor and doing the right thing.
 When I first started with Google AdSense I carefully read the rules.
 For years, there were no issues.
 The only real hiccup I ever had with Google was with their Book Search.
 They wanted me to verify that I actually wrote my book.
 But other than that, I believed that Google was good.
 You know, with their “do no evil” motto.